gh0st/frogger/README.md

 Computer Graphics Programming.

 ## Installation Instructions
-Extract all .java files to a folder named a3.
-From a command prompt navigate to where all the java files are and compile using javac *.java.
-Once compiled navigate to the parent folder and run java a3.Starter from command prompt.
+Extract all `.java` files to a folder.
+From a command prompt navigate to where all the java files are and compile using `javac *.java`.
+Once compiled navigate to the parent folder and run `java a4.Starter` from command prompt.

 ## Bugs/Feature Requests
 Please submit all bugs and feature request to the author above.